Renee Marshall

 Homework

 An assignment sheet is filled out by the student each day.
-Please take time to look over your child’s assignments and initial it at the bottom each night.
-They will need to keep all assignments and work in their homework folder and return with it each day.
-Homework will consist of reading an AR book, math assignment, and studying spelling words.
+Please take time to look over your child’s assignments and initial it each night.
+They will need to keep all homework assignments in their homework folder and return with it each day.
+Homework will consist of reading an AR book, math assignment, and studying spelling words if needed.
+Time is given each day to complete most of their homework.

 Absences